microsoft/finops-toolkit/docs/_reporting/power-bi/README.md

 - [Cloud policy and governance](./governance.md) – Summarize cloud governance posture including areas like compliance, security, operations, and resource management.
 - [Data ingestion](./data-ingestion.md) – Provides insights into your data ingestion layer.

+If you need to monitor more than $5M in spend, we generally recommend using KQL-based reports that connect to [FinOps hubs](../hubs/README.md) with Azure Data Explorer.
+As of November 2024, only the Cost summary and Rate optimization reports connect to Data Explorer.
+Additional reports will come in future updates.
+Organizations who need other reports can continue to connect to the underlying hub storage account.

-The following reports use the Cost Management connector for Power BI to connect to your data.
-While the connector is not recommended due to the reasons below, these reports will be available as long as the connector is supported by the Cost Management team.
+In addition, the following reports use the Cost Management connector for Power BI to connect to your data.
+While the connector is not recommended, these reports will be available as long as the connector is supported by the Cost Management team.

 - [Cost Management connector](./connector.md) – Summarizes costs, savings, and commitment discounts using the Cost Management connector for EA and MCA accounts.
 - [Cost Management template app](./template-app.md) (EA only) – The original Cost Management template app as a customizable PBIX file.